-Any Hero may take a Companion instead of a Kit as an Item of Equipment.
-A Companion is required for one of the Druid-specific Adventures.
+Any Hero may take a Companion, but one is required for one of the Druid-specific Adventures.
 Companions should be placed in the Equipment space next to your Occupation card, and count towards your Equipment limit of 2 pieces of Equipment.